hyperledger/fabric/docs/source/test_network.md

-    -c <channel name> - channel name to use (defaults to "mychannel") -s <dbtype> - the database backend to use: goleveldb (default) or couchdb -r <max retry> - CLI times out after certain number of attempts (defaults to 5) -d <delay> - delay duration in seconds (defaults to 3) -ccn <name> - the short name of the chaincode to deploy: basic (default),ledger, private, secured -ccl <language> - the programming language of the chaincode to deploy: go (default), java, javascript, typescript -ccv <version>  - chaincode version.
-1.0 (default) -ccs <sequence>  - chaincode definition sequence.
-Must be an integer, 1 (default), 2, 3, etc -ccp <path>  - Optional, chaincode path.
-Path to the chaincode.
-When provided the -ccn will be used as the deployed name and not the short name of the known chaincodes.
+    -c <channel name> - channel name to use (defaults to "mychannel") -s <dbtype> - the database backend to use: goleveldb (default) or couchdb -r <max retry> - CLI times out after certain number of attempts (defaults to 5) -d <delay> - CLI delays for a certain number of seconds (defaults to 3) -i <imagetag> - Docker image tag of Fabric to deploy (defaults to "latest") -cai <ca_imagetag> - Docker image tag of Fabric CA to deploy (defaults to "latest") -verbose - Verbose mode

+    Used with network.sh deployCC
+    -c <channel name> - Name of channel to deploy chaincode to -ccn <name> - Chaincode name.
+    -ccl <language> - Programming language of the chaincode to deploy: go (default), java, javascript, typescript -ccv <version>  - Chaincode version.
+1.0 (default), v2, version3.x, etc -ccs <sequence>  - Chaincode definition sequence.
+Must be an integer, 1 (default), 2, 3, etc -ccp <path>  - File path to the chaincode.
+    -ccep <policy>  - (Optional) Chaincode endorsement policy using signature policy syntax.
+The default policy requires an endorsement from Org1 and Org2
-    -cci <fcn name>  - Optional, chaincode init required function to invoke.
-When provided this function will be invoked after deployment of the chaincode and will define the chaincode as initialization required.
+    -cccg <collection-config>  - (Optional) File path to private data collections configuration file -cci <fcn name>  - (Optional) Name of chaincode initialization function.
+When a function is provided, the execution of init will be requested and the function will be invoked.

-    -i <imagetag> - the tag to be used to launch the network (defaults to "latest") -cai <ca_imagetag> - the image tag to be used for CA (defaults to "latest") -verbose - verbose mode
-    -h - print this message
+    -h - Print this message

  Possible Mode and flag combinations up -ca -c -r -d -s -i -verbose